 Fruit: Mother Nature’s Candy

 Vegetables, being at the heart and soul of a plant-based diet, of course, make outstanding, low-sugar, fat-free snacks.
-Try a chilled Corn, Tomato Salad or for something quick and portable, chop up carrots, cucumbers or celery into snacking sticks, or as the French call raw vegetables, crudite.
-You can add salt, pepper, garlic or onion powder or other seasonings to taste, or combine vegetable sticks with nut and seed butters, cheese sauces, dips or hummus (below).
+Try a chilled Corn, Tomato Salad.
+Or for something quick and portable, chop up carrots, cucumbers, or celery into snacking sticks, or as the French call raw vegetables, crudités.

 Chips, Crackers, and Granola

-And, last but not least, what would healthy snacking be without granola, that long-time favorite.
+Last but not least, what would healthy snacking be without granola, that long-time favorite?
 Try my delicious and nutritious Low-Fat Cinnamon Nut Granola for a wholesome treat the whole family will enjoy.

-Sauces, dips, and hummus are great for adding flavor, fullness, and nutrients to vegetable sticks and whole grain crackers and chips.
+Dips and hummus are great for snacking while adding nutrients to vegetable sticks and whole-grain crackers and chips.